Has (region): Culture

 Many Albanian and foreign authors have been interested in the typology of Albanian national costumes and about their age.
 Albanian Ethnographer Rrok Zojzi concludes that Albanian folk costumes belong to two main types of traditional clothing, the type of clothing with cloak and other variants.

-We can conclude that men's wearing in Has is Tirq, although the work of men's wardrobe until the first half of the 20th century, in the region of Has have been using the technique of coating the kilt.
+The primary menswear in Has is Tirq, although the work of men's wardrobe until the first half of the 20th century in the region of Has was formed with the technique of coating the kilt.

-Wearing the kilt for men, up to the first years after World War II was also prevalent among residents of Has villages in Albania, but after entering into cooperation this clothing gradually disappeared and found no more use, while in the Has villages of Kosovo it found use up until the eighties, but it was not tailored by the residents anymore like it used to be.
+Wearing the kilt for men, up to the first years after World War II was also prevalent among residents of Has villages in Albania, but after entering into cooperation this clothing gradually disappeared and found no more use, while in the Has villages of Kosovo it found use up until the 1980s, but it was not tailored by the residents anymore like it used to be.

 The Hasi Jehon Festival takes place in the region of Hasi annually.
-The festival was first in May of 1976 organized and is an Albanian folklore festival that promotes and preserves Albanian spiritual heritage through folk music and dances from all the Albanian-inhabited regions.
+The festival was first in May 1976 organized and is an Albanian folklore festival that promotes and preserves Albanian spiritual heritage through folk music and dances from all the Albanian-inhabited regions.

 Sights

 Pashtriku

 Pashtriku is the most famous mountain in the Has district which is known for its characteristic limestone rocks.
-On the right of the greater heights of the mountain there lies a very deep hole with popular vocabulary called " the great pond"and the height 1700 m above sea level is the fountain of the Dragon (Dragovodi) which stands for very cold crystal water.
+On the right of the greater heights of the mountain there lies a very deep hole with popular vocabulary called " the great pond" and the height 1700 m above sea level is the fountain of the Dragon (Dragovodi) which stands for very cold crystal water.

-On top of Pashtrik there is " the good tomb " Sarisalltik Baba who is visited by different peregrines especially during August who can see the pastures, caves and rare plants and animals such as wolves, boars, foxes, rabbits, bears, and wild goats, and is populated by different birds like falcons, eagles, sparrows, and so on.
-It provides a healthy curative environment especially for people who suffer from lung disease and asthma..

-From the altitude the plateau of Kruma and the Dukagjini plane can be seen.
-The city of Gjakova looks like a flower between the fields and the other side of the lake is distinguished the city of Prizren.
-This ancient city stands as a crown between the four other cities becoming in this way a very interested place to be visited.

 Daci Cave (2600 P.E.S—1200 P.E.S)

-Daci Cave is located about 10 km at the east of Kruma.
-This cave is found in the neighborhood of Dac, of the village Mujaj.
-There has been archeological research in this cave from 1985 to 1987 from the archeologist Muhamet Bela.
-According to the research this cave was inhabited from the Bronze Age, Iron Age up until the early antiquity.
-The research during these years has shown the findings of knives, swords and different kinds of ceramics.
+Daci Cave is located about 10 km east of Kruma.
+This cave is found in the neighborhood of Dac, in the village Mujaj.
+According to archeological research, the cave was inhabited from the Bronze Age, and Iron Age up until the early antiquity.